Falmouth Reads Together

-More events will be announced soon.
 Follow the Falmouth Reads Together Facebook page to join the conversation.

 About Being Mortal: Medicine and What Matters in the End Atul Gawande, a practicing surgeon, addresses his profession’s ultimate limitation, arguing that quality of life is the desired goal for patients and families.
 Gawande offers examples of freer, more socially fulfilling models for assisting the infirm and dependent elderly, and he explores the varieties of hospice care to demonstrate that a person’s last weeks or months may be rich and dignified.
 Full of eye-opening research and riveting storytelling, Being Mortal asserts that medicine can comfort and enhance our experience even to the end, providing not only a good life but also a good end.

 About Can’t We Talk About Something More Pleasant?: In her first memoir, Roz Chast brings her signature wit to the topic of aging parents.
 Spanning the last several years of their lives and told through four-color cartoons, family photos, and documents, and a narrative as rife with laughs as it is with tears, Chast’s memoir is both comfort and comic relief for anyone experiencing the life-altering loss of elderly parents.